-This chapter identifies the California High-Speed Rail Authority's (Authority) Preferred Alternative (California Environmental Quality Act [CEQA] proposed project) for the Bakersfield to Palmdale Project Section (B-P) of the HSR project.
-The identification of the Preferred Alternative is based on the data presented in this EIR/EIS, including the supporting technical reports.
+This chapter identifies the California High-Speed Rail Authority's (Authority) Preferred Alternative (California Environmental Quality Act [CEQA] proposed project) for the Bakersfield to Palmdale Project Section (B-P) of the California High-Speed Rail (HSR) Project.
+The identification of the Preferred Alternative is based on the data presented in this Bakersfield to Palmdale Project Section Draft Environmental Impact Report/Environmental Impact Statement (EIR/EIS), including the supporting technical reports.
 The identification of the Preferred Alternative is also based on comments provided by local communities and stakeholders in meetings held during project scoping and ongoing public outreach conducted by the Authority since that time.

 All of the B-P Build Alternatives this chapter discusses are variations of the Preferred Alignment selected by the Authority and the Federal Railroad Administration (FRA) at the conclusion of the Tier 1 EIR/EIS (Authority and FRA 2005) processes for the HSR system (Section 1.1.2, Decision to Develop a Statewide High-Speed Rail System).
 Building on the earlier analysis, the Authority in September 2010 issued the Preliminary Alternatives Analysis Report, Bakersfield to Palmdale Section High-Speed Train Project EIR/EIS (Preliminary Alternatives Analysis Report) for the Bakersfield to Palmdale Project Section.
-This document, the Final Program Environmental Impact Report/Environmental Impact Statement (EIR/EIS) for the Proposed California High-Speed Train System, introduced an initial range of build alternatives based on the HSR corridor.
-These alternatives included three Edison, four Tehachapi, and two Antelope Valley subsection alternatives.
-In February 2012, the Authority released a Supplemental Alternatives Analysis Report.
-Bakersfield to Palmdale Section High-Speed Train Project EIR/EIS (2012 Supplemental Alternatives Analysis [SAA]), which presented a refined range of alternatives for the Bakersfield to Palmdale Project Section based on new information obtained since the previous study (four Edison, three Tehachapi, and four Antelope Valley subsection alternatives).
-Since the 2012 SAA, the Authority has continued to work to refine the alternatives in response to input from stakeholders, as well as the degree to which the alternatives meet the Authority's objectives and the Purpose and Need for the project.
+This document introduced an initial range of build alternatives based on the HSR corridor selected in 2005 and the Programmatic EIR/EIS for the statewide HSR system (three Edison, four Tehachapi, and two Antelope Valley subsection alternatives).
+In February 2012, the Authority released a Supplemental Alternatives Analysis Report, Bakersfield to Palmdale Section High-Speed Train Project EIR/EIS (2012 Supplemental Alternatives Analysis [SAA]), which presented a refined range of alternatives for the Bakersfield to Palmdale Project Section based on new information obtained since the previous study (four Edison, three Tehachapi, and four Antelope Valley subsection alternatives).
+Since the 2012 SAA. the Authority has continued to work to refine the alternatives in response to input from stakeholders, as well as the degree to which the alternatives meet the Authority's objectives and the Purpose and Need for the project.
 This additional study effort led to the preparation of an Alternatives Screening Memorandum (Authority 2016a).